iamalegambetti/combat-ai-restaurants/Readme.md

 | Random Forest       | rf      |
 | XGBoost             | xgb     |

-Optionally, a --save argument can be passed to save the model weights (default "False").
+Optionally, a "--save" argument can be passed to save the model weights (default "False").
 Here, train and test is automatically performed.

 ### Deep Learning Models